 Government of India announces interest rate on small saving schemes like PPF, Senior Citizen Savings Scheme, Post Office Fixed and Recurring Deposits and Sukanya Samriddhi Account every quarter effective April 2016.

 This is done to keep these interest rates in sync with the market rates.

 The table below shows the interest reset schedule:

-The interest rates for July to September quarter have been left unchanged.
+The interest rates for April to June’17 quarter have been reduced by 0.1% for all schemes except savings account.
 The table below gives the details:

 How are Interest Rates Determined?

 For long term and socially important small saving schemes like PPF, SCSS, Sukanya Samriddhi Scheme, NSC and 5 Year post office fixed deposit the rates are fixed as slight mark up to the government bond yields.

 For other small saving schemes namely Post Office Fixed Deposits (1, 2 and 3 years tenure), Recurring Deposits and Kisan Vikas Patra the interest rates would be market determined, which means would be similar to that offered by banks on corresponding deposits.

 The table below gives the markup factor: